Russian festival with Rammstein singer canceled by authorities | DW | 30.08.2021

 Festival organizer Maxim Larin is a businessman connected to the nationalist opposition party, Rodina (Motherland).
 A former Rodina local legislature member, his son is running on behalf of the party for the regional parliament.

-Authorities also reportedly complained about the name of the event, seen as promoting the party since it included the term Rodina.
+Authorities also reportedly complained about the name of the event, which could be seen as promoting the party, since it includes the term Rodina.

 Rammstein popular and controversial in Russia